d-krause/animiq-nip76-tools/README.md

 Tools for developing Private Channels [Nostr](https://github.com/fiatjaf/nostr) clients.
 Depends on [_@scure_](https://github.com/paulmillr/scure-base), [_@noble_](https://github.com/paulmillr/noble-hashes) & [_nostr-tools_](https://github.com/nbd-wtf/nostr-tools) packages.
 If [NIP-76 Pull Request](https://github.com/nostr-protocol/nips/pull/413) is accepted, we will rename this package to "_nip76-tools_".

 ## Overview
-- Each Private Channel message is encrypted with a unique key, signed with a unique key, and reveals no identifying information about the author or the reader.
+- Each Private Channel message is encrypted with a unique key, signed with another unique key, and reveals no identifying information about the author or the intended recipient.
-- Events are verified through channel chainCode key derivation.
+- Event signatures are verified through channel chainCode key derivation.
 - Channel Keys are exchanged via event pointer strings, also ecrypted, which keys to a single nostrEvent called an _Invitation_.

 ## Installation